- Alaska State Representative, District 31

-I am currently the Chair of the Health and Social Services Committee.
+I am currently the Co-Chair of the House Finance Committee in charge of the operating budget.
+In 2015-6 I was the Chair of the Health and Social Services Committee.
 I have served as Chair of the House Fisheries Committee, Chair of the House Education Committee, Chair of House State Affairs Committee and Co-Chair of the Resources Committee.
 I am the only member who has continuously sat on the Education, Health, and Resources committees.
 I also sat on a number of finance subcommittees including the Fish & Game Finance, University, Transportation and Public Facilities, and Environmental Conservation.
-During my time in office I sponsored and co-sponsored a number of bills including those dealing with health care, fisheries and governmental reform.
+During my time in office I have sponsored and co-sponsored a number of bills including those dealing with health care, fisheries and governmental reform.

 Like many Alaskans, I have made a living and a life out of assorted job skills and entrepreneurial adventures.
 I understand the need for employment opportunities in our towns and rural communities as well as the challenges to small businesses and the self-employed.
 I know how government actions can affect business, both positively and negatively.

 My early work experiences included running a lawn mowing business while in high school, teaching tennis, picking celery, and as a J.C.
 Penny stockroom worker.
 In California, I maintained rural roads for several years with a D-6 Cat, and when I first came to Alaska I was a partner in a tree-clearing business.

 As a teacher in the late 1960s and early 70s, I taught junior high biological and physical sciences at Fort Wainwright (in the Alaska State Operated School System) and high school sciences in Camarillo, California.